 The Basilica of Saint Mark is the cathedral church in Venice and the most famous of the city’s churches for its Italo-Byzantine architecture.
 It lies within the Piazza San Marco.

-The current building dates back to the late 11th century, but the original building was constructed around 828 to house Saint Mark’s relics which had been smuggled out of Alexandria.
-The gold mosaics that cover the interior took centuries to complete.
-In addition, the Basilica’s opulent design stands as a symbol of Venice’s wealth and power, which is why the building was also named Chiesa d’Oro (Church of Gold).
+The current building dates back to the late 11th century, but the original building was constructed around 828 to house Saint Mark’s relics, which had been smuggled out of Alexandria.
+The gold mosaics that covered the interior took centuries to complete.
+In addition, the Basilica’s opulent design symbolizes Venice’s wealth and power, which is why the building was also named Chiesa d’Oro (Church of Gold).

 The Basilica now has over 4,000 square meters of mosaics.

-The Museo di San Marco gives you the opportunity to observe the Basilica’s ceilings and mosaics up close, and to see the magnificent original sculptures of the Horses of St. Mark, among other notable artworks.
+The Museo di San Marco allows visitors to observe the Basilica’s ceilings and mosaics up close and see the magnificent original sculptures of the Horses of St. Mark, among other notable artworks.

-During the Fourth Crusade, the Venetians sacked Constantinople and brought with them a collection of gold and silver items that are now housed within the Basilica’s Treasury.
+During the Fourth Crusade, the Venetians sacked Constantinople and brought a collection of gold and silver items, which are now housed within the Basilica’s Treasury.

-Like the Vatican, we suggest wearing clothes that cover your shoulders and are knee-length to access St Mark’s Basilica, otherwise you might not be allowed in.
+Like the Vatican, we suggest wearing clothes that cover your shoulders and are knee-length to access St Mark’s Basilica; otherwise, you might not be allowed in.
 Moreover, you cannot enter the building with luggage.
-If you have a large backpack or suitcase you can deposit it in the free lockers in Ateneo San Basso (Piazzetta dei Leoncini).
+If you have a large backpack or suitcase, you can deposit it in the free lockers at Ateneo San Basso (Piazzetta dei Leoncini).

 Campanile di San Marco

 The Campanile di San Marco is the bell tower of St. Mark’s Basilica.
-It is located in the Piazza San Marco and it is the tallest building in Venice, standing 323 ft (98.6 m) tall, and you can actually climb all the way up to see a superb view of Venice and the Venetian Lagoon from the observation deck, as well as a beautiful scene of St Mark’s Basilica, Santa María della Salute, San Giorgio and if it is sunny, you can even see the neighbouring island of Murano.
+It is located in the Piazza San Marco, and it is the tallest building in Venice; standing 323 ft (98.6 m) tall, you can actually climb up to see a superb view of Venice and the Venetian Lagoon from the observation deck, as well as a beautiful scene of St Mark’s Basilica, Santa María della Salute, San Giorgio and if it is sunny, you can even see the neighbouring island of Murano.

 The original tower was used as a lighthouse for the sailors.
-At the top of the Tower you’ll find a golden statue representing the archangel Gabriel.
-The tower includes five bells, each had a specific purpose during the Republic of Venice: the “Marangona” rang twice a day, once at the beginning of the worker’s day and one at the end.
+A golden statue at the top of the tower represents the archangel Gabriel.
+The tower includes five bells, each with a specific purpose during the Republic of Venice: the “Marangona” rang twice daily, once at the beginning of the worker’s day and once at the end.
 The “Malefico” rang with every execution.
 The “Nona” rang at midday.
-The “Trottiera” would summon the members of the Maggior Consiglio and the “Mezza terza” would announce a Senate session.
+The “Trottiera” would summon the members of the Maggior Consiglio, and the “Mezza terza” would announce a Senate session.

 Be careful that the tower is open at certain times of the year as follows: